 The test is in two parts – a speaking test and a written test.
 In the oral test you present your project, talk about either your book or news story and talk to your partner to reach a decision based on some material the examiner will give you.

-The writing test is about gramar and use of English.
+The writing test is about grammar and use of English.
 The writing test takes 1 hour and the speaking test takes 25 minutes for Junior TIE.

 The students had been preparing this exam on Saturdays.
 People are almost always nervous before an exam but the boys were relatively calm.
-The exam began at 10:30 and finished at 12:00.
-Some said that the oral part had been better, others than the written part, comments of all kinds, but they were quite satisfied.
-Now let’s wait for the results.
+The exam began at 10:45 and finished at 12:15.
+Some said that the oral part had been easier, others than the written part, comments of all kinds, but they were quite satisfied.
+We hope they all get through the exam.
+Let’s wait for the results.
 Good luck to you all!

-Then, the packed lunch and a short birthday party, two students had turned years, Vini Arenas (Mestral school) and Alejandro Foncea (La Farga), two excellent boys, HAPPY BIRTHDAY TO YOU!
-By the way, the cakes were delicious.
-Everything had to be done quickly because the bus was already waiting for us to go shopping.
-Time for the gifts.
-The city centre was full of people, it was difficult to walk.
-In the streets there were musicians, painters, celebrations … A great atmosphere with 22 degrees of temperature and no rain.
-Finally we went into Carrolls Irish Gifts, a big gift shop. “… I will buy this shirt for my brother … this cap for my father, he will love it … for my mother this mug … these key rings for my friends…” Actually they were already anticipating and living their return home.
-At all times they behaved with great responsibility and we had a good time.
-The next time we take the bus we will be going to the airport.
+Then, the packed lunch, and later on, we went to the centre of Dublin.
+We walked along the pedestrian Gafton Street, we saw buskers, souvenir-sellers, jugglers… The weather was awful, but everyone was happy.
+We went into Carrolls Irish Gifts, a big gift shop. “… I will buy this shirt for my brother … this cap for my father, he will love it … for my mother this mug … these key rings for my friends…” Actually they were already anticipating and living their return home.
+At all times they behaved with great responsibility and we enjoyed ourselves.
+The next time we take the bus we will be going off to the airport.